Jenber-Ligab/ACIS/README.md

 This project provides actionable insights to optimize marketing strategies, improve customer segmentation, and enhance premium pricing models for AlphaCare Insurance Solutions.
 By leveraging data analytics, statistical testing, and machine learning, we aim to drive business growth and customer satisfaction.

 Thank you for using this repository!
 For any issues or contributions, please feel free to submit a pull request or contact the project maintainers.
+Thank you for using this repository!
+For any issues or contributions, please feel free to submit a pull request or contact the project maintainers.